 The app allows you to practice anywhere you can find a piano.

-We are extremely happy to say that the user experience on both platforms is virtually identical.
-As we already mentioned, the design layout is the same, and both are very easy to use.
+I’m extremely happy to say that the user experience on both platforms is virtually identical.
+As I already mentioned, the design layout is the same, and both are very easy to use.

-Since both platforms share the same plus points, it makes sense that they share the same negatives, so that’s where we’ll start.
+Since both platforms share the same plus points, it makes sense that they share the same negatives, so that’s where I’ll start.

-The issue with the keyboard settings that we mentioned above exists on both the desktop and app versions.
-We also noticed a few slightly strange omissions during exercises, like the example below.
+The issue with the keyboard settings that I mentioned above exists on both the desktop and app versions.
+I also noticed a few slightly strange omissions during exercises, like the example below.

 Looking at the image above, you’ll see that all chord names are shown until you get to bar 7, and it’s blank.
 Bar 7 features the seventh chord in the C major scale, which is B diminished.

 For some users, diminished chords are potentially more complex to understand, but the example above is taken from an Advanced lesson.
-So, it seems odd to us that some small things are missing.
+So, it seems odd to me that some small things are missing.

-Another concern over both versions is that the level of performance feedback is not good enough, but we’ll go into that more later.
+Another concern over both versions is that the level of performance feedback is not good enough, but I’ll go into that more later.